Charitable Bequest

 Contingent Bequest

-A contingent bequest is made to charity only if the purpose of the primary bequest cannot be met.
-For example, you could leave specific property, such as a vacation home, to a relative, but the bequest language could provide that if the relative is unable to receive it, the vacation home will go to Cru.
+A contingent bequest takes effect only if another bequest cannot be fulfilled.
+For example, you may leave property to a family member, while stating that if the family member is unable to receive it, the property will go to Cru.

 Who It Fits

-A charitable bequest fits Christian donors at a particular point in their stewardship journey.
+A charitable bequest may fit Christian donors at a particular point in their stewardship journey.

 The donors who find a charitable bequest most useful share a few characteristics: